konstantinmuenster/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

     **Note** that the file name will be used as a URL route.
 So in our example, the page can be requested on the `/first-page` route.

 2. Inside `first-page.js`, we create a React component which will be exported by default.
-The component uses the `Page` and `Seo` elements which are being imported from the `gatsby-theme-portfolio-minimal` package.
+The `FirstPage` component uses the `Page` and `Seo` components which are being imported from the `gatsby-theme-portfolio-minimal` package.
 While the `Page` component is mandatory to construct a page with Portfolio Minimal, `Seo` isn't (but recommended).

     ```js
     import { Page, Seo } from 'gatsby-theme-portfolio-minimal';